 In the spring of 2001, when being asked about Eyes Wide Shut, she said that she had only been there for 10 days.
-It begs to question that a single and simple scene would’ve been analyzed at the end of each day.
+It begs the question that a single and simple scene would’ve been analyzed at the end of each day.
 Interestingly, she had this to say:

 “It is like going through the looking glass when you work with him because you enter a world without time.
 Time just fades; it has no meaning.
 He’s incredibly gentle, open and specific.
 He knows what he wants.”

 It’s been suggested by a film fan that the entire film – the casting, marketing, posters, media anticipation and eventual story – was structured to create the effect of a failed sexual act (i.e. much like Cruise’s character’s failed sexual adventuring).
 It was intended to show the disorienting, distracting and fruitless rewards of pursuing lust over love.
 With that said, it’s still disrespectful to Jennifer because the film had been in production for so long that it broke a record.

 A blind item (dated 7/7/98) insinuated that she had a drug habit that was affecting her performance and behaviour.
 Even blind items can be manufactured by studios as a way of raising interest in their movies.
 Naturally, one should always turn a blind eye to such items.